 Fortunately, both Roomba 870 and 880 are quite easy to set up.
 I won’t write step-by-step guides since I’ll be wasting your time.

-Setting up both of these smart floor cleaners takes like 5-10 minutes.
-All you have to do is to just press several buttons on the surface of these robotic vacuums and command it to start cleaning.
+Setting up both of these smart floor cleaners takes 5-10 minutes.
+All you have to do is to press the appropriate buttons on the surface of the robotic vacuum and command it to start cleaning.

 Suggested Read: Roomba 860 vs 880: Pros & Cons and Verdict

-Besides what we’ve said, Roomba 870 and 880 have an excellent user’s manual included in the package of both robotic vacuums.
+Although the setup process is very straightforward, you might like to know that Roomba 870 and 880 include an excellent user’s manual in the package of both robotic vacuums.
 If you somehow get lost during the setup process, you can check the manual for further guidance.

 In addition to this, iRobot has a superb support team.
 They’re always ready to help customers in need.
 I’ve talked with them a few times and can say for sure that they always provide professional answers and tips.

-So it’s essential for our robotic vacuums to always be in shape and attract as much attention as possible.
+So it’s essential for our robotic vacuums to always be visually appealing; and when visitors come round, it’s a plus if our robotic vacuum looks so stylish that we don’t have to hide it out of sight.
 Besides the visual aspect, it’s important to know the dimensions of Roomba 870 and 880 since it can play a vital role regarding cleaning your rooms.

 Unlike the popular Roomba models like Roomba 650 and 860, Roomba 870 looks a bit different.
 It seems like iRobot wanted to make something unique and decided to make it more light coloured.